DECADES

 Photography Exhibition

-This exhibition features rare photographs and stories that reveal the daily lives of the Chan family, their business endeavors, and their experience as part of a growing Chinese-American community in the South in the early 20th century.
+This exhibition featured rare photographs and stories that revealed the daily lives of the Chan family, their business endeavors, and their experience as part of a growing Chinese-American community in the South in the early 20th century.

-Through these images, visitors will discover a unique perspective on the intersection of Chinese heritage and Southern identity during this pivotal time in Savannah’s history.
+Through these images, visitors discovered a unique perspective on the intersection of Chinese heritage and Southern identity during this pivotal time in Savannah’s history.

 1889